 Risks from this treatment are relatively rare and mild, reflecting the dilute strength of the sclerosants used.
 Recurrence of further vessels with time, mild staining, and ulceration are all potential problems.
 However, ulceration is fortunately a rare complication in experienced hands.

-The procedure is performed in the doctor’s office and usually causes minimum transient discomfort.
+The procedure is performed in a consulting room and usually causes minimum temporary discomfort.

 Are there any other treatments for spider veins?